AceyJS/acey/README.md

    bindControllers is binding the controllers with the store, it takes two parameters:
      - 1. An array of instanced Controllers
-     - 2. Object of reducers. (if you still want to work in a redux way on some parts.
+     - 2. (OPTION) - Object of reducers. (if you still want to work in a redux way on some parts.
          E.g if you want to connect your router with the store) */ const store = bindControllers([ TodoController ] /*, { router: connectRouter(history) } */  ),